GlennBrann/ManySheets/README.md

     * CHANGE: Setting minimum iOS version to iOS 14.
 More stable
 * 1.0.2
     * CHANGE: Bug fix for compiler error and Color.black.opacity()
+* 1.0.3
+    * CHANGE: Bug fix for scroll view / gesture animation glitch
+    * CHANGE: Removed shouldScroll functionality on scroll view for fluid scrolling until a better solution is written.

 ## License